Communal Reverie

 Communal Reverie is an emerging practice that has been framed alternatively as a “we-space” modality and a “collective wisdom technology.”

-It stands the lineage of Ria Baeck’s Collective Presencing practice and draws influence and inspiration from a variety of imaginal practices, including C.G.
+It stands in the lineage of Ria Baeck’s Collective Presencing practice and draws further influence and inspiration from a variety of imaginal practice modalities, including C.G.
 Jung’s Active Imagination, Robert Bosnak’s Embodied Imagination, and Rob Burbea’s Soulmaking Dharma, and Cynthia Bourgeault’s Imaginal Wisdom School.

-It is a comparatively rare practice insofar as it focuses on the dyad or group, rather than the individual, as a distinctly relevant and coherent unit for approaching imaginal encounters.
+Communal Reverie is a rare modality of practice insofar as it focuses on the dyad or group, rather than the individual, as a distinctly relevant and coherent unit for approaching imaginal encounters.

 • ...and experiment...